 Africa is the second largest continent in the world in terms of size and population.
 Did you know that more than 15% of the global population are living there?
 This forms a very lucrative market for used cars in Africa.
 Africa is served by the Mediterranean Sea and the Red Sea to the north, the Indian Ocean to the east and the Atlantic Ocean to the south and the west.
 These waterways are the main trade routes that connect Africa and her trade partners around the world.
-It is no wonder then that this continent has emerged as the largest importer of Japanese second hand cars.
+It is no wonder then, that this continent has emerged as the largest importer of Japanese second hand cars.

 In the car export/import business, it is a case of demand versus supply.
-On one hand, we have Africa, the biggest consumer of second hand cars in the world and on the other hand, we have the Far East.
+On one hand, we have Africa, the biggest consumer of second hand cars in the world, and on the other hand we have the Far East.
 We have Japanese used car exporters who are able to amply meet Africa’s needs for cars.
 It is indeed a very agreeable trade agreement between Japan and Africa.

 Not only is Africa, as a continent, the largest importer of used cars, but owing to the global crisis that hit most parts of the world in 2008/2009, Kenya, (in East Africa) toppled Chile and Russia from the top, to become the largest importer of Japanese used cars in Africa and the world.

-In Africa, manual/heavy labor is very common.
-Actually, it is routine, and therefore Japanese used car exporters consider models like Nissan Primera, Toyota Crown, Premio, Prado, Mazda Atenza, Daihatsu, Hino, Toyota Dyna and others as top workhorses.
-Going by the number of the brands that we see on the road, Toyota has a near fanatical following in Africa, maybe there is something in a name or maybe people just happen to know it better than they know the other brands.
-When in Africa, don’t be surprised when you see a bumper sticker on the car ahead written that the car in front is always a Toyota, because it usually is!
-However, as of late, other names that have been inching their way to the top.
+In Africa, manual and heavy labour is very common.
+Actually, it is routine, and therefore Japanese used car exporters consider models like the Nissan Primera, Toyota Crown, Premio, Prado, Mazda Atenza, Daihatsu, Hino, Toyota Dyna and others as top workhorses.
+Going by the number of the brands that we see on the road, Toyota has a near fanatical following in Africa, most probably due to the make’s reputation for reliable vehicles which in turn become more well-known compared to other brands.